pmhahn/pmhahn.github.io/_posts/2023-12-18-python-rich-comparison.md

 In my previous blog post [Python rich comparison]({% post_url 2020-09-01-python-ordering %}) I looked at simplifying the comparison of objects.

 Using [NotImplemented](https://docs.python.org/3/whatsnew/3.9.html#deprecated) in boolean context has been deprecated since Python 3.9:
-As `bool(NotImplemented) is True` this resulted in many wong implementations, including mine.
+As `bool(NotImplemented) is True` this resulted in many wrong implementations, including mine.

 So how do you correctly implement rich comparison?